RayKim3103/Undergraduate-Course/README.md

 1. Fork the repository.
 2. Create a new branch for your changes.
 3. Submit a pull request with a detailed explanation.

----

-## License

-This repository is licensed under the [MIT License](LICENSE).
-Feel free to use and modify the content, but kindly give proper credit.